ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 Note: This is a private repository so any new-starters will need to ask a developer to add them.

+## Ruff git hook and convenience scripts

+We have a central configuration file for python code formatting & linting.

+If you wish to set up a git hook to automatically check this on each commit, see [here](https://github.com/ISISComputingGroup/reusable-workflows/blob/f40d42e26c9bb10779c1bd845be760d3b19f7e98/README.md#local-configuration-git-hook).

+If you wish to install a convenient alias which automatically uses an appropriate `ruff` config for each repository, see [here](https://github.com/ISISComputingGroup/reusable-workflows/blob/f40d42e26c9bb10779c1bd845be760d3b19f7e98/README.md#local-configuration-convenience-script)

+Note: this configuration is not mandatory as the build server will run linting and formatting checks on python repositories anyway, but running the checks locally is faster and more dev-friendly than waiting for the build servers.

 ## Install MySQL

 See [Installing and upgrading MySQL](Installing-and-Upgrading-MySQL)